 Any description of Dixieland (sometimes referred to as Hot jazz or New Orleans jazz) is fraught with difficulty.
-The general public was first widely exposed to the term ‘Dixieland’ in the name of the musical group: ‘The Original Dixieland Jass Band’, who billed themselves “The Creators of Jazz”.
+The general public was first widely exposed to the term ‘Dixieland’ in the name of the musical group ‘The Original Dixieland Jass Band’, who billed themselves “The Creators of Jazz”.
 Nothing could be further from the truth.
-Nick La Rocca assembled the group of 5 musicians.
-There was a lot of member turn-over, but the groups recording career spanned 1917 through 1946.
+Nick La Rocca assembled the group of five musicians.
+There was a lot of member turnover, but the groups recording career spanned 1917 through 1946.

 They were good, but it is easy to argue that the black source musicians that they were copying were better.
 It would be a number of years before the American public would get to hear the source.
 Examples of the original artists include King Oliver, Louis Armstrong, Jelly Roll Morton, Fats Waller, James P. Johnson, New Orleans Rhythm Kings, Sidney Bechet, Buddy Bolden, Clarence Williams, etc. The Ken Burns documentary on Jazz is a must-see for more detailed information and inspiration.

 Having said all that: Dixieland has become known as a style of jazz developed at the start of the 20th century by New Orleans bands in the 1910s.
 Dixieland jazz combined brass band marches, French Quadrilles, ragtime and blues with collective, polyphonic improvisation by cornet, trombone, and clarinet over a “rhythm section” of piano, guitar, banjo, drums, and a double bass or tuba.